 Asian-American Coalition for Education (AACE) is a non-political, non-profit national organization, the proven leader in fighting for Asian-American children’s equal education rights.

-Its journey started in later 2014 when its founders decided to unite Asian-American communities to speak out against Ivy Leagues schools’ discriminatory college admission practices against Asian-American children.
-On May 15, 2015, the founders of AACE united 64 Asian-American organizations and jointly filed a civil rights violation complaint with the Department of Education and Department of Justice to request that they conduct an investigation into Harvard University’s discriminatory admissions practices against Asian-American applicants.
-As the largest joint action taken by Asian-American communities over the last few decades, after the complaint was filed, it immediately caught enormous media attention and attracted the support from many parts of American society, including bipartisan support of the U.S. House of Representatives.
-It has been a historic event.
+Our journey began in late 2014 when AACE founders decided to unite Asian-American communities to fight against Ivy League schools’ discriminatory admissions practices.
+On May 15, 2015, the founders of AACE united 64 Asian-American organizations and jointly filed a civil rights complaint with the Department of Education (DOE) and the Department of Justice (DOJ) to request that they conduct investigations into Harvard University’s discriminatory admissions practices against Asian-American applicants.
+As the largest joint action taken by Asian-American communities over the last few decades, our complaint filing immediately attracted enormous media attention and exposed Ivy League Schools’ discrimination against Asian-American children on the national and international stages.
+It also garnered strong support from various groups in the American society, particularly bipartisan support from members of the U.S. House of Representatives.
+It was a historic event.

 5. File position papers on relevant policy and legal issues.